au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 ```

 ### Solr configuration

+Set `Registry.Solr.baseURL` to the base URL of your Solr installation,
+and `Registry.Solr.zkHost` to the zkZost setting of your ZooKeeper.

 Set Registry.Solr.collection to your choice of name for the Solr
 collection.
 In the following, we have chosen `vocabs-registry`.